cristiol/Test-case-samples/README.md

+# Test cases using Testrail

 This repository contains test case samples written by myself for different real webpages in order to verify their functionalities.
-These test cases check the happy path and the negative path.
-I also used techniques like boundary value and equivalence partitioning.
+These test cases check the **happy path** and the **negative path**.
+I also used techniques like **boundary value** and **equivalence partitioning**.
 I also used Testrail for these test cases.

-Test cases for login function on https://www.netflix.com/ro-en/login
+## Testing login functionality for Netflix. https://www.netflix.com/ro-en/login

 ![netflix_login](https://github.com/cristiol/Test-case-samples/assets/142798921/bd8e14aa-6387-44f7-bd9f-a3d48c699e87)

+## Test cases

 ![testcase1](https://github.com/cristiol/Test-case-samples/assets/142798921/8e39e978-f03b-4861-93d3-2142dd087f13)